Econify/ad.js/docs/README.md

   }
 });
 ```
-Once you've created an Ad.js Page, you can creat Ad instances inside of them via `pageName.createAd()`
+Once you've created an AdJS Page, you can creat Ad instances inside of them via `pageName.createAd()`

 __Example:__
 ```js